awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 1. Choose **Enable password expiration**\.
 For **Password expiration period \(in days\)**, enter **90**\.

 1. Choose **Apply password policy**\.

+## \[KMS\.1\] IAM customer managed policies should not allow decryption actions on all KMS keys<a name="fsbp-kms-1"></a>

+**Category:** Protect > Secure access management

+**Severity:** Medium

+**Resource:** IAM policy

+**AWS Config rule:** `iam_customer_policy_blocked_kms_actions`

+**Parameters:**
++ `kms:ReEncryptFrom, kms:Decrypt`

+Checks whether the default version of IAM customer managed policies allow principals to use the AWS KMS decryption actions on all resources\.
+This control uses [Zelkova](http://aws.amazon.com/blogs/security/protect-sensitive-data-in-the-cloud-with-automated-reasoning-zelkova/), an automated reasoning engine, to validate and warn you about policies that may grant broad access to your secrets across AWS accounts\.

+This control fails if the `kms:Decrypt` or `kms:ReEncryptFrom` actions are allowed on all KMS keys\.
+The control evaluates both attached and unattached customer managed policies\.
+It does not check inline policies or AWS managed policies\.

+With AWS KMS, you control who can use your customer master keys \(CMKs\) and gain access to your encrypted data\.
+IAM policies define which actions an identity \(user, group, or role\) can perform on which resources\.
+Following security best practices, AWS recommends that you allow least privilege\.
+In other words, you should grant to identities only the `kms:Decrypt` or `kms:ReEncryptFrom` permissions and only for the keys that are required to perform a task\.
+Otherwise, the user might use keys that are not appropriate for your data\.

+Instead of granting permissions for all keys, determine the minimum set of keys that users need to access encrypted data\.
+Then design policies that allow users to use only those keys\.
+For example, do not allow `kms:Decrypt` permission on all KMS keys\.
+Instead, allow `kms:Decrypt` only on keys in a particular Region for your account\.
+By adopting the principle of least privilege, you can reduce the risk of unintended disclosure of your data\.

+### Remediation<a name="kms-1-remediation"></a>

+To remediate this issue, you modify the IAM customer managed policies to restrict access to the keys\.

+**To modify an IAM customer managed policy**

+1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

+1. In the IAM navigation pane, choose **Policies**\.

+1. Choose the arrow next to the policy you want to modify\.

+1. Choose **Edit policy**\.

+1. Choose the **JSON** tab\.

+1. Change the `“Resource”` value to the specific key or keys that you want to allow\.

+1. After you modify the policy, choose **Review policy**\.

+1. Choose **Save changes**\.

+For more information, see [Using IAM policies with AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/iam-policies.html) in the *AWS Key Management Service Developer Guide*\.

+## \[KMS\.2\] IAM principals should not have IAM inline policies that allow decryption actions on all KMS keys<a name="fsbp-kms-2"></a>

+**Category:** Protect > Secure access management

+**Severity:** Medium

+**Resource:**
++ IAM role
++ IAM user
++ IAM group

+**AWS Config rule:** `iam_inline_policy_blocked_kms_actions`

+**Parameters:**
++ `kms:ReEncryptFrom, kms:Decrypt`

+Checks whether the inline policies that are embedded in your IAM identities \(role, user, or group\) allow the AWS KMS decryption actions on all KMS keys\.
+This control uses [Zelkova](http://aws.amazon.com/blogs/security/protect-sensitive-data-in-the-cloud-with-automated-reasoning-zelkova/), an automated reasoning engine, to validate and warn you about policies that may grant broad access to your secrets across AWS accounts\.

+This control fails if `kms:Decrypt` or `kms:ReEncryptFrom` actions are allowed on all KMS keys in an inline policy\.

+With AWS KMS, you control who can use your customer master keys \(CMKs\) and gain access to your encrypted data\.
+IAM policies define which actions an identity \(user, group, or role\) can perform on which resources\.
+Following security best practices, AWS recommends that you allow least privilege\.
+In other words, you should grant to identities only the permissions they need and only for keys that are required to perform a task\.
+Otherwise, the user might use keys that are not appropriate for your data\.

+Instead of granting permission for all keys, determine the minimum set of keys that users need to access encrypted data\.
+Then design policies that allow the users to use only those keys\.
+For example, do not allow `kms:Decrypt` permission on all KMS keys\.
+Instead, allow them only on keys in a particular Region for your account\.
+By adopting the principle of least privilege, you can reduce the risk of unintended disclosure of your data\.

+### Remediation<a name="kms-2-remediation"></a>

+To remediate this issue, you modify the inline policy to restrict access to the keys\.

+**To modify an IAM inline policy**

+1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

+1. In the IAM navigation pane, choose **Users**, **Groups**, or **Roles**\.

+1. Choose the name of the user, group or role for which to modify IAM inline policies\.

+1. Choose the arrow next to the policy to modify\.

+1. Choose **Edit policy**\.

+1. Choose the **JSON** tab\.

+1. Change the `"Resource"` value to the specific keys you want to allow\.

+1. After you modify the policy, choose **Review policy**\.

+1. Choose **Save changes**\.

+For more information, see [Using IAM policies with AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/iam-policies.html) in the *AWS Key Management Service Developer Guide*\.

 ## \[Lambda\.1\] Lambda functions should prohibit public access by other accounts<a name="fsbp-lambda-1"></a>